 Finance leases are leases where substantially all the risks and rewards of ownership transfer to the trust.
-The lease will therefore run for most of the useful economic life of the asset completeness.
-The same change in disclosure methodology is required as for operating leases.
+The lease will therefore run for most of the useful economic life of the asset.

 As stated above, leases of land will always be operating leases and never finance leases, as land is considered to have an infinite economic life.